andrewarrow/ises/README.md

 or make real ones with generate.rb
 ```

-You're first time running ./ises it will:
+Your first time running ./ises it will:

 1) download the name and id of each room your are in, in each team
 2) download the names of every user in every team